Hemidactylus karenorum

-Hemidactylus karenorum, commonly known as the Burmese leaf gecko, the Burmese leaf-toed gecko, or the Burmese spotted gecko, is a species of gecko, a lizard in the family Gekkonidae.
+Hemidactylus karenorum, commonly known as the Burmese leaf gecko, the Burmese leaf-toed gecko, and the Burmese spotted gecko, is a species of gecko, a lizard in the family Gekkonidae.
 The species is endemic to Southeast Asia.

 Etymology

 The specific name, karenorum, is in honor of the Karen people, a hill tribe in Myanmar.

 Description

 H. karenorum has the following characteristics: Snout longer than the distance between the eye and the ear-opening, one and one third or one and two fifths the diameter of the orbit; forehead slightly concave; ear-opening small, roundish.
 Head granular, the granules enlarged on the snout.
 Rostral 4-sided, not quite twice so broad as high, with median cleft above; nostril bordered by the rostral, the first labial and three nasals.
 11 or 12 upper and seven to 9 lower labials; mental large, triangular; two pair of chin-shields, median pair in contact.
 Body covered with minute granules and numerous small convex round tubercles; a slight lateral fold and another bordering the thighs posteriorly.
 Ventral scales cycloid, imbricate.
 Male with six pre-anal pores in an angular series.
 The female has six enlarged scales in the pre-anal region.
 Tail depressed, flat below, with sharp denticulated lateral edge, covered above with equal small scales, below with a median series of large transversely dilated plates.
 Limbs moderate; digits free, dilated, inner well developed; infradigital lamellae curved, five under the thumb, nine under the fourth finger, 5 or 6 under the first toe, 10 or 12 under the fourth toe.
 Light grey-brown above, variegated with darker brown.
 Lower parts whitish.
 Length of head and body 50 mm.; tail 56 mm.